openxla/stablehlo/docs/spec_draft.md

 ### Semantics

-Reduces floating-point precision element-wise by modeling the effect of converting floating-point value to a lower precision format using `exponent_bits` and `mantissa_bits` and back to the original format on `operand` tensor and produces a `result` tensor. `exponent_bits` and `mantissa_bits` can be specified arbitrarily, but not all bit sizes may be supported on all hardware implementations.
+Reduces floating-point precision element-wise by modeling the effect of converting a floating-point value to a lower precision format using `exponent_bits` and `mantissa_bits` and back to the original precision format of `operand` tensor and produces a `result` tensor.

 ### Inputs